Alone VS Lonely

 Living on my own after my divorce was probably the most difficult adjustment I had to make.
 I was used to having my family around me and having someone to talk to in the morning and evening.
 It was also nice to cook and eat meals together.
 I loved going on hikes and walking in the neighborhood.
 All of that changed after the divorce and I found myself not only alone, but also struggling with loneliness.

 At times I felt so lonely inside that I could feel physical pain as well as the emotional pain.
 I looked up books and articles to read so I could learn how to overcome feeling so lonely.
 The information I discovered completely transformed the way I view being alone versus feeling lonely and helped me to embrace my new life as a single person.

 The definitions of alone and lonely are very different.

 Being alone . . . this IS a condition or a state of being.
 It is a fact.
 You are either alone or you are with people, hence not alone.
 Stating your condition simply just identifies that fact.

 Feeling lonely . . . this IS a feeling or an emotional state.
 It can also be a fact.
 You are either feeling lonely or you are not.
 Stating how you feel helps to recognize how you are emotionally.

 Once I accepted my new living status of being alone, I decided to choose happiness over feeling loneliness.
-I took all this new way of thinking and decided to reframe how I feel about being alone.
-I decided that I was going to be happy as a single person and make my life everything I want it to be.
+I took all this new way of thinking and decided to reframe how I felt about being alone.
+I decided that I was going to be happy as a single person and make my life everything I wanted it to be.
 I fill my days doing things I love doing and I have fun all on my own.
 Now, I actually enjoy my time alone and do not feel lonely very often.

-Featured photo by Fabrice Villard on Unsplash.
+Featured photo by Diaga Ellaby on Unsplash.